Articles

 Most Air Pollution Is Inside the Home

+The truth is that children are more likely to be affected by the air they breathe in their own home rather than outside air.
+Most of the pesticide exposure comes from the food they eat and insect sprays used around the house, rather than what is sprayed in the neighborhood.
 Of course, we need to fight for a cleaner environment, better air, fewer emissions from cars and overall lower use of pesticides.
 While we plan how to get friends and community involved in that noble and vital cause, we can start to protect our children (and ourselves) by taking steps to provide a cleaner home environment with a few simple steps.

 Create a Healthy Home

 That environment includes the air we breathe, the water we drink and bathe in, the creams and soaps we put on our skin and of course the food we eat.
+So where should you start?

 Three Steps to a Cleaner Home Environment